Weaning. How is it possible for one word to fill a person with such dread?

 What a challenge!

 It’s when they decide to steal food off each other’s trays or the dining table that things get really messy.
+I’ve got some *Messy Me products in a bid to avert the carnage.
 And don’t even get me started on the times I’ve lost all sense and decided to feed them on a picnic mat whilst we’re out, or on a poor friend’s lounge carpet.
-I might as well just throw away their clothes, despite me putting them in coverall and catch-all bibs.
-It’s like they see it as a challenge
+I might as well just throw away their clothes, despite me putting them in *coverall bibs and *catch-all bibs.
+It’s like they see it as a challenge.

 As time’s gone on I find myself trying to spoon feed them myself to save the mess but they’re not having any of it.
 They want the spoon, and they want to smear it everywhere.
 It’s like a game – can I jab it in and out of their mouths quick enough for them to get the damn porridge without actually hurting them or them grabbing the spoon.